Lids Careers | Opportunities in Retail & Sports Merchandise

 Eligibility Criteria

 Before applying for a position at Lids, it’s helpful to understand the basic requirements that apply to most roles.
 While many jobs at the store level are open to first-time applicants, the company still looks for certain traits and qualifications to ensure a strong team.
-Whether you’re hoping to work part-time during school or aiming for a long-term path in management or logistics, these are the general guidelines candidates should meet.

 Minimum Age Requirement

 The standard minimum hiring age for most Lids store positions is 16.
 This allows high school students and other young workers to apply for roles such as sales associates or cashiers.
 For leadership roles or jobs involving opening and closing duties, the age requirement may increase to 18.
-Specific store locations might have their own rules depending on state labour laws, especially when it comes to evening shifts or the use of store systems.

 Education Requirements